AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_4/README.md

 https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html

-Several methods might work, including some methods that we have not explicitely studied in the class.
+Several methods might work, including some methods that we have not explicitly studied in the class.
 Do not hesitate to try such methods.

 ## Main sources